hazelgrove/phi/14-compiler/14-compiler.md

 The elaborated DHExp is converted into a similar high-level intermediate representation with a number of transformations:

--   Recursive functions are resolved
+-   Recursive functions definitions are resolved into a `LetRec` construct
--   Casts are converted to proxy functions (this may be changed)
--   Non-indeterminate sub-expressions use primitive operations
+-   The types of bound variables are resolved and stored.

-#### `linearize` : linearization
+#### `linearise` : linearisation

-Linearization converts the high-level intermediate representation into linearised ANF.
+Linearisation converts the high-level intermediate representation into linearised ANF.
 On this form, optimizations may be performed in the future, if desired.

+-   Whether a given expression has any possibly indeterminate sub-expressions is computed and stored.

 #### `codegen` : code generation